jack-davison/rstudio_table-contest_2021/README.md

 This repository is somewhat spartan, but the following files may be of interest:

 1. [R/create-full-table.R](./R/create-full-table.R) - This is a .R file that just contains the code to crate the HTML table.
 No external data is required for this.
-2. [R/table-contest-rmd.Rmd](./R/table-contest-rmd.Rmd) - This is the raw .Rmd file that knits to create the tutorial.
+2.  [rmd/table-contest-rmd.Rmd](./R/table-contest-rmd.Rmd) - This is the raw .Rmd file that knits to create the tutorial.
+3.  [qmd/table-contest-qmd.qmd](./R/table-contest-qmd.qmd) - This is the raw .qmd file of the 2022 update of the tutorial, which uses Quarto.
-3.  [images/final-table.png](./images/final-table.png) - This is a static image of the final HTML table.
-Note that this is a sub-optimal way of viewing it.
-It is best viewed in a HTML document with "lightbox" functionality to allow the plots to be enlarged.
+4.  [man/final-table.png](./man/final-table.png) - This is a static image of the final HTML table.

 ## 👋 About the Author
-**I am a PhD Student in atmospheric chemistry at the [Wolfson Atmospheric Chemistry Laboratories](https://www.york.ac.uk/chemistry/research/wacl/) at the [University of York](https://www.york.ac.uk/) in the United Kingdom, investigating how emissions from road transport impact the air we breathe.** As part of my work I delve into large data sets of road-side emissions data, which I accomplish primarily using [R](https://www.r-project.org/) in the [RStudio](https://rstudio.com/) IDE, with a focus on the [`{tidyverse}`](https://www.tidyverse.org/) suite of R packages and the dedicated air quality analysis package [`{openair}`](https://davidcarslaw.github.io/openair).
+**I am an R Developer and Data Analyst, having recently completed a PhD in atmospheric chemistry at the [Wolfson Atmospheric Chemistry Laboratories](https://www.york.ac.uk/chemistry/research/wacl/) at the [University of York](https://www.york.ac.uk/) in the United Kingdom, investigating how emissions from road transport impact the air we breathe.** I accomplish much of my work through using [R](https://www.r-project.org/) in the [RStudio](https://rstudio.com/) IDE, with a focus on the [`{tidyverse}`](https://www.tidyverse.org/) suite of R packages and the dedicated air quality analysis package [`{openair}`](https://davidcarslaw.github.io/openair).
 I'm also keen on teaching reproducible data analysis through R, having become an [Rstudio Certified Tidyverse Instructor](https://education.rstudio.com/trainers/) in 2021.

 <div align = "center">